draftdev/jobs/sdr.md

 - Promptly and clearly communicate with prospects and Draft.dev team members in excellent written English
 - Create and run cold email and Linkedin campaigns using modern tools (we use Apollo and Pipedrive)
 - Qualify and research inbound leads
-- Take notes during sales calls and understand client needs
+- Take notes and contribute to sales calls to ensure we're a good fit for clients
 - Send follow up emails and campaigns to prospects after initial call
 - Grow into an Account Executive role in 3-6 months